p5.js Contributors Conference

 |Taeyoon Choi||Sara Hendren|

 |Epic Jefferson||Chandler McWilliams|

-Our contributor conference will take place at the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University, an academic laboratory for atypical, anti-disciplinary, and inter-institutional research at the intersections of arts, science, technology, and culture.
+Our contributor conference took place at the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University, an academic laboratory for atypical, anti-disciplinary, and inter-institutional research at the intersections of arts, science, technology, and culture.

 This event was made possible by a grant from the National Endowment for the Arts,

 and generous support from the NYU Interactive Telecommunications Program

 (ITP), Processing Foundation, TheArtificial, Bocoup, Darius Kazemi, and Emergent Digital Practices | University of Denver